 Welcome to the Freeola Internet customer support pages.
-This guide is designed to help with optimising your ADSL connection, specifically your ADSL Line Synchronisation rate.
+This guide is designed to help with optimising your broadband connection, specifically your Line Synchronisation rate.
 For more internet help topics please visit our main Support Page.

 For more general tips on improving your broadband speed, please see our guide to improving internet speeds.

-Please note: some areas where BT have experimented with aluminium wiring or in rural areas it can be a challenge to get a good ADSL speed.
+Some areas where BT have experimented with aluminium wiring, or in rural areas, it can be a challenge to get a good speed.

 If you want to see whether moving your equipment makes any difference to your speed, the first place to start is to check what is known as the sync rate of your router or modem.
 If you are using a router this can usually be found by logging in to your router or modem and finding the modem status section.
 You will usually find two numbers in this section, one is the upstream and the other is the downstream.
 The upstream speed controls how fast you are able to send information from your computer, the downstream is how fast you are able to receive information to your computer.
-The upstream on a ADSL connection will always be substantially lower than the downstream.
+The upstream on all connections provided by Freeola will always be substantially lower than the downstream.

 The downstream sync rate will change relatively quickly when you make changes to a telephone line, however the actual throughput you will receive will not change as quickly.

 There is another component to the speed that controls this is, called the BRAS profile.
 The BRAS profile is set by BT and is used to prevent your connection with becoming saturated by receiving data quicker than it can transfer it.
-Because ADSL sync rates can change on a day to day basis, and a profile that is set too high will cause connection problems, the BRAS profile will decrease relatively quickly if the sync rate decreases, but can take some time (up to 3 days) to increase if the sync rate increases.
+Because internet sync rates can change on a day-to-day basis, and a profile that is set too high will cause connection problems, the BRAS profile will decrease relatively quickly if the sync rate decreases, but can take some time (up to 3 days) to increase if the sync rate increases.